czkz/vim-parinfer/README.md

 ## Mappings

-Parinfer is trigger on all TextChanged events within vim.
-If your version of Vim does not support the 'TextChanged' autocommand event you may use the following mapped commands:
+Parinfer is triggered on all TextChanged events within vim.

-- `>>` - indents s-expression
-- `<<` - dedents s-expression
-- `dd` - deletes line and balances parenthesis
-- `p` - puts line and balances parenthesis